Key Points:

 Yogurt for dogs: Healthy in moderation

-Yogurt is a source of protein, calcium, and probiotics, which can all be good for dogs.
-But you have to check the ingredients carefully to make sure there are no hidden dangers.
+Yogurt is a source of protein, calcium, and probiotics, all of which can benefit your dog’s health.
+Just remember to check the ingredients carefully to make sure there are no sweeteners or additives that could make your dog sick.

 Plain Greek-style yogurt is the healthiest yogurt for your dog.
-And there are plenty of tasty additions you can throw in that they will enjoy.
-Try adding fresh fruits, veggies, or peanut butter to give yogurt an extra health boost of vitamins, minerals, and antioxidants.
+You can try adding fresh fruits, veggies, or peanut butter to give this treat an extra boost of vitamins and antioxidants, but don’t go overboard.
+Moderation is key!

 FAQs